 Here’s how to use marshmallows to kill moles:

-Start with removing all possible sources of food that moles can eat.
-Put marshmallows inside the holes and at the end of tunnels you see and wait.
+Start with removing all visible possible sources of food that moles can eat.
+Put 2 to 3 marshmallows inside the holes and at the end of tunnels you see and wait.
 Repeat the process until moles activities have reduced in your yard.